awlondon/d9l294il0oqy-dqr3/docs/archive/02_market-and_location/02_site_selection_criteria.md

 Other considerations:

-- Ability to vent kitchen / café equipment as needed.
+- Ability to vent kitchen / cafe equipment as needed.
 - Existing restrooms that can be reconfigured or expanded.
-- Capacity for adequate HVAC, including additional loads from play + café.
+- Capacity for adequate HVAC, including additional loads from play + cafe.

 ---